karthikjeeyar/dag/README.md

 `topologicalSort(fn: (v: Vertex, path: string[]) => void): void`
 - The topologicalSort method performs a depth-first traversal of the graph to sort vertices in a topological order.

 `printGraph(): string`

 - Computes the stages for all vertices and performs a topological sort to print the execution order of the tasks with their respective stages.
 Returns the formatted string.

+`printPipeline(): string`

+- Computes the stages for all vertices and performs a topological sort to display the execution order of tasks along with their respective stages.
+Returns a formatted string resembling a pipeline.

 ## Usage